shemani2/belly-button-challenge/README.md

 # belly-button-challenge

 # Disclosure:
 With the help of the module activities, peer consultation, and online search help, the module activity was completed.
-Various attempts at the bonus were made but none of them work with the current code.
+Various attempts at the bonus were made, even with help from AI, but none of them worked with the current code.
 Any edits or recommendations would be appreciated.

 # Background
 In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset links to an external site., which catalogs the microbes that colonize human navels.